Fan Survey · Round One

 Previous season data at launch

 A retrospective view so managers can evaluate BWSL2 players before the first gameweek.
-Without it, everyone defaults to WSL-only picks and BWSL2 becomes invisible.
+Without it, everyone defaults to BWSL-only picks and BWSL2 becomes invisible.

 03